shakfu/py2tosc/docs/dev/render.md

 ## 7. What interactive adds later, and where it attaches

-Recorded so the seam is deliberate, not so it gets built.
+Recorded so the layer is deliberate, not so it gets built.

 A live page needs three things this does not have: pointer handling that turns a drag into a value, a transport carrying that value somewhere, and feedback